-Which online quiz maker should you choose?
+Both Try Interact (TryInteract) and Riddle are some of the most popular online quiz creators around – which quiz maker should you choose?
 TryInteract vs Riddle?

-Read on for our review of TryInteract vs Riddle – we’ll compare these two options, feature by feature, to help you decide which is best for your particular needs.
+Read our full review of TryInteract vs Riddle – we’ll compare these two quiz maker options across 45 (and more) features, to help you decide which is best for your particular needs.

 (Being transparent, this post is on Riddle’s blog – so we’re obviously fans of Riddle.
-But fear not – both are really good quiz makers.
-We’ll examine each – feature by feature – so you can decide which is a better fit for your unique needs.)
+But don’t worry – both are really good quiz makers.
+It’s just a question of which features and capabilities will best match your own particular use case.)

 Video walkthrough – TryInteract vs Riddle

 We go into great detail about TryInteract vs Riddle in this blog post.

 Are you a fan of video vs. lots of text?

 Check out this walkthrough by our co-founder Mike, pointing out the different strengths of Riddle and Try Interact.

 Both quiz creators are excellent – you just need to pick the one that suits your particular requirements.

 What’s your main focus – engagement or lead generation?